godai78/plain-language/docs/04-reasons-benefits.md

 Plain language increases usability.
 Content written in plain language is easier to navigate, understand, and use.
 This leads to an overall better user experience.
 Structural and semantic elements such as clear headings, straightforward instructions, and even things like easy-to-understand navigation let users find the information they need without confusion or frustration.

 It makes the knowledge more approachable.
 Plain language reduces the cognitive load on users by presenting information in a digestible format.
-Putting the previous \- utterly terrible \- sentence clearly: using simple language makes the information clear and understandable even for users with lesser knowledge or otherwise less advanced.
+Putting the previous &ndash; utterly terrible &ndash; sentence clearly: using simple language makes the information clear and understandable even for users with lesser knowledge or otherwise less advanced.
 This is particularly helpful when users access information under stressful conditions, time pressure, or other inconveniences, especially if they are inexperienced.

-2. Accessibility and inclusivity
+* Accessibility and inclusivity

 Here, plain language makes content available to a wider audience, including people with disabilities, lower literacy levels, or language barriers, ensuring equitable access to information.